Various Yii 3.0 related documentation

 }

-Now, in case you will submit an empty message you will get a validation error: “Value cannot be blank.”
+Now, in case you will submit an empty message you will get a validation error: “Message cannot be blank.”

 To see how it works, use your browser to access the following URL: